Top-Fire

 29ers are generally more suitable for taller riders.

-Compared with 27.5-inch wheels, larger 29-inch wheels have a greater impact on the overall geometry of the bicycle frame.
+Compared with carbon 27.5-inch wheels, larger carbon 29-inch wheels have a greater impact on the overall geometry of the carbon fiber bicycle frame.
 This can make it difficult for short riders (especially those who are less than 5 feet 6 inches tall) to find a suitable 29er.
 If possible, test drive two wheel sizes.

 Tall riders, especially those over 6 feet tall, may prefer the feel of a bicycle with 29-inch wheels.
 However, a bike with 27.5-inch wheels can also be a good fit for tall riders, so first determine your priorities related to acceleration, traction, angle of attack, and weight.